aragon/osx/packages/contracts/docs/osx/02-how-to-guides/02-plugin-development/03-non-upgradeable-plugin/index.md

 Now that the plugin is deployed on Goerli, we can publish it into the Aragon OSx Protocol so any DAO can install it!

 Publishing a plugin into Aragon OSx means creating a `PluginRepo` instance containing the plugin's first version.
-As developers can deploy more versions of the plugin moving forward, publishing a new version means adding a new `PluginSetup` contract into the this `PluginRepo` will contain all plugin versions
+As developers can deploy more versions of the plugin moving forward, publishing a new version means adding a new `PluginSetup` contract into their plugin's `PluginRepo` contract.
+This is where all plugin versions will be stored and what Aragon's plugin installer will use to fetch the `latestVersion` and install it into DAO's.

-You can do that through a few different ways:
+You can publish the plugin into Aragon's protocol through a few different ways:

 #### a) Etherscan